PDF Accessibility

 - Check tags and reading order using Acrobat Pro (or other tools).

-- Run an accessibility checker.
+- Run a PDF accessibility checker.

 - Test with a screen reader.